Training Manual

 Try It Yourself

-5. Navigate to a different product — one that appears to be a simpler item with fewer variants.
+1. Navigate to a product detail page for a clothing item with size variants.

 Knowledge Check